Boswellia serrata extract supplement side effects,

 All randomised clinical trials of Boswellia serrata extract as a treatment for any human medical condition were included and studies of Boswellia serrata preparations combined with other ingredients were excluded.
 Of 47 potentially relevant studies, seven met all inclusion criteria (five placebo controlled, two with active controls).
 The included trials related to asthma, rheumatoid arthritis, Crohn's disease, osteoarthritis, and collagenous colitis.
 Results of all trials indicated that Boswellia serrata extracts were clinically effective.
 Three studies were of good methodological quality.
 No serious safety issues were noted.
 The evidence for the effectiveness of Boswellia serrata extracts is encouraging but not compelling.

-No major boswellia serrata side effects have been mentioned in medical journals.
+No major boswellia serrata side effects have been mentioned in medical journals as of 2014.